maxehnert/wireFrame/Readme.md

 Wire Frame for Emory project

- Basic wire frame built from Gari CLifford's drawings and notes.
+ Basic wire frame built from Gari Clifford's drawings and notes.

  Built using: Shireframe found at: https://github.com/tsx/shireframe